xan1000/BolgerUtils/BolgerUtils/Readme.md

 **.ToListToHashSet()** can be used on any **IEnumerable<T\>** source but is intended to be used in conjunction with EntityFramework, i.e., **.ToList()** is used to execute the query which is then immediately converted to a **HashSet** via **.ToHashSet()**.

-**.ToTimeString** uses **DateTime** format strings, see: https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings
+**.ToDateTimeString** uses **DateTime** format strings, see: https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings